baharrsalmann/SudokuGame/README.md

 # SudokuGame
-SudokuGame, developed in Component Programming course.
+SudokuGame, developed during Component Programming course.
+Written in Java, user interface created with JavaFX, scenebuilder.
+MySQL used as database.